codetracker-learning/INDIVIDUAL-PROJECT-sorting-hat/README.md

 ## Goals
 The goal of this project is to test your knowledge and to have a FUN time stretching yourself on your FIRST independent application that will become a part of your portfolio.

+Focus on MVP.
+Do not spend a ton of time styling.
+Hit functionality first and then spend time on the styling of the project.

 - READ THROUGH ALL OF THE INFORMATION BELOW before planning how you will tackle the project.
-- Check the Issue Tickets to organizae your process.
-You will have all week in class to work on this.
+- Check the Issue Tickets to organize your process.
+You will have all week in class to work on this in class.
 - PLEASE submit questions along with a link to an issue/discussion ticket to the entire instructional team if you need help.
 We will guide you to the resources that are available to you.
+- On Saturday, everyone will present how far they got AND their favorite piece of code that they wrote for everyone to share in the Glory!
 - MOST OF ALL HAVE FUN!!!!!

 ## Instructions